icopy-site/awesome/docs/awesome/awesome-swift.md

 * [AudioPlayer](https://github.com/delannoyk/AudioPlayer) - A wrapper around AVPlayer with some cool features.
 * [AudioPlayerSwift](https://github.com/tbaranes/AudioPlayerSwift) - AudioPlayer is a simple class for playing audio (basic and advanced usage) in iOS, OS X and tvOS apps.
 * [Beethoven](https://github.com/vadymmarkov/Beethoven) - An audio processing library for pitch detection of musical signals.
+* [FDSoundActivatedRecorder](https://github.com/fulldecent/FDSoundActivatedRecorder) - Start recording when the user speaks.
+* [FDWaveformView](https://github.com/fulldecent/FDWaveformView) - An easy way to display an audio waveform in your app.
 * [ModernAVPlayer](https://github.com/noreasonprojects/ModernAVPlayer) - Persistence AVPlayer to resume playback after bad network connection even in background mode.
 * [MusicKit](https://github.com/benzguo/MusicKit) - A framework for composing and transforming music.
 * [Soundable](https://github.com/ThXou/Soundable) - Soundable allows you to play sounds, single and in sequence, in a very easy way.